 1. Ditch the Car if You Can

 The usual “plus side” of living in an expensive city is a robust and easily accessible transit system.
-I live near local cheap grocery stores (example, bananas are $0.59/lb and at the local Safeway, it is $0.89/lb).
+I live near local cheap grocery stores (for example, bananas are $0.59/lb and at the local Safeway, it is $0.89/lb).
 Living near a bank, a post office, and the local library can make life much, much easier.
 Cycle to work, take transit to work, or walk to work if you can.
-If you need a car, you can always find one of those co-op rent a cars for a short term rental (e.g. if you need to move something, or are doing a major shopping trip).
+If you need a car, you can always find one of those co-op rent-a-cars for a short-term rental (e.g. if you need to move something, or are doing a major shopping trip).

 Estimated cost savings per month if you ditch the car?